Talai-Next/talai-api/README.md

-# Talai mockup RESTful API
+# Talai mockup data RESTful API

-This project is a Django-based providing a RESTful API using the Django REST Framework (DRF) for show Talai data.
+This project is a Django-based providing a RESTful API using the Django REST Framework (DRF) for show Talai mockup data.

 ---